Financial

 • Non-marital property: Assets owned before marriage, or received as gifts or inheritance during the marriage

 Courts recognize both spouses' contributions to acquiring marital property—even when only one spouse earned income.
 However, separate property can lose its protected status if commingled with marital assets or transformed through joint use.
+For strategies to safeguard inheritances, gifts, and premarital assets, see our guide on protecting separate property in Utah.

 The Equitable Standard